Welcome to the official Pokémon Forums!

 The-meister Member Posts: 7

-Photogenic First Comment Name Dropper
+First Anniversary Name Dropper Photogenic First Comment

 Imo Gen 5 had the best story in terms of overall themes and ideas.
 Is it right to keep Pokemon confined in Poke Balls?
 How do the people of Unova answer this question?
 Team Plasma goes for the idea of liberation (ignoring the Ghetsis twist at the end of BW ofc), while the main cast of player and rivals challenges that idea.
 I think this overall theme and question is very fitting for the series and is much more engaging than world lore - though, of course, both are engaging, which is why I also enjoyed Gen 4 and Legends: Arceus!